ZipCodeCore/OOP-WuTangFinancial/README.md

 There MUST be Unit test testing the following scenarios

-1. Convert Dollar to Euro
+1. Convert USDollar to Euro
-2. Convert Euro to Dollar
+2. Convert Euro to USDollar
 3. Convert Euro to British Pound
 4. Convert British Pound to Indian Rupee
-5. Convert Rupee to Canadian Dollar
+5. Convert Rupee to Canadian USDollar
-6. Convert Canadian Dollar to Singapore Dollar
+6. Convert Canadian USDollar to Singapore USDollar
-7. Convert Singapore Dollar to Swiss Franc
+7. Convert Singapore USDollar to Swiss Franc
 8. Convert Swiss Franc to Malaysian Ringgit
 9. Convert Malaysian Ringgit to Japanese Yen
 10. Convert Japanese Yen to Chinese Yuan Renminbi